rjuju/sql2pg/README.md

 -- 1 FIXME for this statement
 -- FIXME: Error logging clause ignored: "LOG ERRORS INTO err.log (to_char(sysdate), id)" UPDATE t1 SET val = 't' WHERE id = 1 ;
--- 1 FIXME for this statement
+-- 2 FIXME for this statement
+-- FIXME: Returning clause ignored: "RETURNING (id % 2), * INTO a, b"
 -- FIXME: Error logging clause ignored: "REJECT LIMIT 3"
 ```